 To Apply: https://apply.sesync.org/proposal/welcome/2020W-092

 The National Socio-Environmental Synthesis Center (SESYNC) invites applicants for the first workshop in the Socio-Environmental (S-E) Early-Career Researchers Program, titled "S-E Approaches to Watershed Management and Governance."
-This workshop will provide an opportunity for recent PhDs interested in learning about S-E research related to watershed management and governance.
+This workshop will provide an opportunity for recent PhDs and PhD candidates interested in learning about S-E research related to watershed management and governance.

 This thematic workshop invites scholars and professionals analyzing, evaluating, and/or synthesizing the natural, social, or actionable elements associated with watershed management and governance.
 This may include but is not limited to the biophysical elements (e.g., quality, quantity, flow, effects of climate change, etc.), the social significance (e.g., access, cost, and right to clean water, etc.), and the strategies (e.g., resource economics, governance) to significantly improve understanding or inform socio-environmental decision making or policies.